Menu

 Mortgage repayment

-If you are 65, it may be the case that you have taken on a short-term mortgage, equity release loan or another secured loan.
+If you are 65, you may have taken on a short-term mortgage, equity release loan, or another secured loan.

 Funeral expenses